 Town-Wide Reappraisal

 The Town of Brattleboro is going through a town-wide reappraisal scheduled to end in 2027.
-The Assessor’s Office plans to host a public forum on the process during the late summer/early fall of 2025.
-More details to follow.

 Why is a reappraisal needed?